vitormuuniz/Next-Level-Week-3/README.md

 # Next Level Week 3 🚀

-##### To run this application you need to execute the following commands in backend and rontend directories:
+##### To run this application you need to execute the following commands in backend and frontend directories:

 ### Backend directory